arvind6599/datastory/index.md

 Finally, our analysis could inform policy decisions related to the film industry.
 For example, if we find that certain actor characteristics are associated with movie success, policymakers may consider ways to support and promote actors with these characteristics.
 This could include initiatives to increase diversity in the industry or to provide training and development opportunities for actors with the most promising characteristics.
 By understanding the factors that contribute to movie success, we can help policymakers make informed decisions about how to support and promote the film industry.

 # Genre analysis

-In this section, we want to investigate the hidden pattern of genres in the movie industry and explore the influence of different movie genres onto the profession career of an actor.
+This section will look at the hidden patterns of the film industry's genres and examine how various film genres can affect an actor's professional career.

 - 1. Distribution of genres in the movie industry.